deroneriksson/python-wsi-preprocessing/docs/index.md

 The `apply_filters_to_image_list()` function takes a list of image numbers for processing.
 It does not generate an HTML page but it does generate information that can be used by other functions to generate an HTML page.
 The `save` parameter if `True` will save the generated images to the file system.
 If the `display` parameter is `True`, the generated images will be displayed to the screen.
-If several images are being processed, `display` should be set to False.
+If several slides are being processed, `display` should be set to False.

 The `apply_filters_to_image_range()` function is similar to `apply_filters_to_image_list()` except than rather than